 PHILOSOPHY OF CARE

-Attachment challenged children need certain things in order to heal.
-They need to have a highly structured environment where mom or the primary caregiver is the authority figure.
-This child has learned to depend only on himself, as the adults in his early life have proven untrustworthy.
+Attachment challenged children need certain things to heal.
+They need to have high structure AND high nurture environments where mom or the primary caregiver is the authority figure.
+These children have learned to depend only on themselves, as the adults in their early lives have proven untrustworthy.

 ON PREMISE EDUCATION

 A child who has attachment disorder has a tendency to triangulate the adults in his or her life.
 That is why it is important for all of the people providing services for the child to be on the same page.
-School can be problematic, as it is often difficult to get the school personnel to understand what the child needs.
+School can be problematic, as it is often difficult to get the school personnel to understand.